 - 2021 – Sidi Chen, MD, PhD (Yale University School of Medicine)

 Drs.
-Brown, Chen and Gottschalk are all working to develop cancer gene therapies in lung cancer, pancreatic cancer and pediatric sarcomas, respectively.
+Fueyo, Brown and Chen are working to develop cancer gene therapies in brain cancer, lung cancer, and pancreatic cancer, respectively.